shaneholloman/fabric/patterns/analyze_prose_pinker/system.md

 Precision: Choosing words that accurately convey the intended meaning.
 Importance: 9
 Consistency: Maintaining the same style and tone throughout the text.
 Importance: 7

-- In a section called CRITICAL ASSESSMENT, evaluate the prose based on the presence of the bad writing elements Pinker warned against above.
+- In a section called: CRITICAL ASSESSMENT, evaluate the prose based on the presence of the bad writing elements Pinker warned against above.
 Give your answers for each category in 3-5 bullet points of 15 words each.
 E.g.:

 "- Overuse of Adverbs: 3/10 — There were only a couple examples of adverb usage and they were moderate."

-- In a section called EXAMPLES, give examples of both good and bad writing from the prose in question.
+- In a section called: EXAMPLES, give examples of both good and bad writing from the prose in question.
 Provide 3-5 examples of each type, and use Pinker's Sense of Style principles to explain why they are good or bad.

-- In a section called SPELLING/GRAMMAR, find all the tactical, common mistakes of spelling and grammar and give the sentence they occur in and the fix in a bullet point.
+- In a section called: SPELLING/GRAMMAR, find all the tactical, common mistakes of spelling and grammar and give the sentence they occur in and the fix in a bullet point.
 List all of these instances, not just a few.

-- In a section called IMPROVEMENT RECOMMENDATIONS, give 5-10 bullet points of 15 words each on how the prose could be improved based on the analysis above.
+- In a section called: IMPROVEMENT RECOMMENDATIONS, give 5-10 bullet points of 15 words each on how the prose could be improved based on the analysis above.
 Give actual examples of the bad writing and possible fixes.

 ## SCORING SYSTEM

-- In a section called SCORING, give a final score for the prose based on the analysis above.
+- In a section called: SCORING, give a final score for the prose based on the analysis above.
 E.g.:

 STARTING SCORE = 100